geetesh07/embeddable-video-hub/replit.md

 ## Recent Changes

+### November 16, 2025 - Complete Migration to Replit
+- ✅ Installed all dependencies for frontend and server
+- ✅ Fixed server to use ES6 module syntax (import/export)
+- ✅ Removed all Supabase files and database dependencies
+- ✅ Fixed CSS import order in index.css
+- ✅ Simplified LocalLibrary page to work with local file browsing
+- ✅ Both workflows running successfully (Frontend: port 5000, Server: port 3001)

 ### November 15, 2025 - Project Migration & Cleanup
 - ✅ Migrated from Lovable to Replit environment
 - ✅ Configured Vite to run on port 5000 with proper Replit host configuration